How to make customer service accessible

 To create your policies:

-- determine how you want to receive feedback and complaints (e.g., in person, by telephone, in writing, by email or another way)
+- determine how you want to receive feedback and complaints (for example, in person, by telephone, in writing, by email or another way)

 - clarify how you will respond to feedback, including complaints